 - Many alcoholics find that their family and social life suffer as a result of their addiction.
 Alcohol abuse tends to make a person emotionally unstable, which can make it difficult for them to maintain healthy relationships.

-- Serious alcoholics will have a difficult time finding or maintaining serious employment.
-Many employers are able to tell when an applicant is suffering from an addiction, and these applicants are typically not accepted into the job.
+- Serious alcoholics will have a difficult time finding or maintaining severe employment.
+Many employers can tell when an applicant is suffering from an addiction, and these applicants are typically not accepted into the job.

-- Alcoholism is a barrier towards receiving a good education.
-It can be difficult to maintain focus and be punctual when an individual needs to make sure they have a drink in the morning just to avoid withdrawal symptoms.
+- Alcoholism is a barrier to receiving a good education.
+It can be challenging to maintain focus and be punctual when an individual needs to make sure they have a drink in the morning just to avoid withdrawal symptoms.

-Once you understand the potential danger of drinking alcohol, it’s important to identify the most well-known risk factors that can lead to alcoholism.
+Once an individual understands the potential danger of drinking alcohol, it’s crucial to identify the most well-known risk factors that can lead to alcoholism.
 There are several different risk factors involved in determining whether a person is likely to develop a problem with alcohol.
 Everyone will have a certain number of risk factors, and the more risk a person faces in their daily lives, the more likely they are to develop a dependency on alcohol.

-The National Institute on Alcohol Abuse and Alcoholism has spearheaded enough research to prove that alcoholism isn’t simply a result of environmental factors.
-The transmission of a certain gene known as the DRD2 gene has been associated with an increased risk of alcoholism, though it is yet to be identified as a definite cause of the problem itself.
+The National Institute on Alcohol Abuse and Alcoholism has spearheaded enough research to prove that alcoholism isn’t merely a result of environmental factors.
+The transmission of a particular gene known as the DRD2 gene has been associated with an increased risk of addiction, though it is yet to be identified as a definite cause of the problem itself.

 Families and Alcoholism

-The general consensus of studies done on the impact of family and alcoholism have revealed that those who are born to alcoholic parents are more likely to develop alcohol problems themselves for several reasons.
+The consensus of studies done on the impact of family and alcoholism has revealed that those who are born to alcoholic parents are more likely to develop alcohol problems themselves for several reasons.

 Conducting a stressful life, or frequently being subject to stressful environments, can be a cause of alcoholism.
 This can be observed in the high frequency of professionals suffering from alcohol abuse – doctors or police officers, for example, who often struggle with difficult daily tasks, may find themselves more likely to unwind with a drink or two at the end of the day.

 This isn’t inherently bad.
 However, it’s all too easy for an evening drink or two to become a nightly ritual.
-Developing any habit regarding a potentially dangerous activity should be an obvious warning sign, and this is certainly one of the most common reasons for alcoholism.
+Developing any habit regarding a potentially dangerous activity should be a visible warning sign, and this is undoubtedly one of the most common reasons for alcoholism.

 In this case, what causes alcohol addiction is the individual’s understanding of alcohol as a band-aid solution for their negative feelings.
 When one finds relief in alcohol instead of seeking solutions or medical help for their problems, they enter a cycle of self-medicating that usually results in dependency.

 Suffering from alcoholism alongside another mental health problem is known as comorbidity.
-It’s important for both physicians and patients to recognize comorbidity so they can seek treatment not only for the alcohol addiction but for the underlying mental health problems that led to the addiction in the first place.
+Both physicians and patients need to recognize comorbidity so they can seek treatment not only for the alcohol addiction but for the underlying mental health problems that led to the addiction in the first place.

-There are many medications that do not combine well with alcohol.
-Unfortunately, not all physicians warn their patients properly about the potential dangers of combining medications with alcohol.
+Many medications do not combine well with alcohol.
+Unfortunately, not all physicians warn their patients adequately about the potential dangers of combining drugs with alcohol.

 While many prescriptions clearly state that they are not to be taken alongside alcohol, others are contraindicated to a lesser degree and don’t always provide warnings on the labels.
 Some drugs can enhance the acute or toxic effects of alcohol and make a person more intoxicated.

-This can not only make them more likely to depend on alcohol for a buzz, but can lead them down the road of poly addiction.
-They may find that they’re unable to feel the benefits of their medication without alcohol, and they may feel that alcohol is no longer enjoyable if they drink without taking their medication.
+This can not only make them more likely to depend on alcohol for a buzz but can lead them down the road of poly addiction.
+They may find that they’re unable to feel the benefits of their medication without alcohol, and they may think that drinking is no longer enjoyable if they drink without taking their medication.

-There are many environmental factors that can have an impact on an individual’s desire to drink.
-It’s important to identify social, cultural, educational and psychological causes of alcohol abuse that may arise in daily life.
+Many environmental factors can have an impact on an individual’s desire to drink.
+It’s important to identify the social, cultural, educational, and psychological causes of alcohol abuse that may arise in daily life.

 - Someone who surrounds themselves with others who drink is more likely to decide to have a drink themselves.
-Even if they don’t have many other risk factors for developing an alcohol problem, the constant temptation and availability of liquor may influence them in a negative way.
+Even if they don’t have many other risk factors for developing an alcohol problem, the constant temptation and availability of liquor may negatively influence them.

 - Some societies are more open and accepting of alcohol use.
 People who are raised in these cultures are much more likely to end up with an alcohol problem.
 Likewise, someone who moves to an alcohol-friendly culture may find themselves presented with new temptations while lacking the necessary skills to refuse a drink if offered.